 - Monopoly restraints on the global overuse of both a basic resource and a basic life-support service of the environment, with automatic protection of local production and self-reliance provided by higher (full-cost) energy and transport prices, and with sink rents redistributed to the poor?

-Monopoly restraint results not only in conservation and reduced pollution, but also in a price incentive to develop new petroleum-saving, and sink-enhancing, technologies, as well as renewable energy substitutes.
-Unfortunately there would also be an incentive to use non-petroleum fossil fuels such as coal, which would be a very negative effect from the point of view of controlling carbon dioxide.
+Monopoly restraint results not only in conservation and reduced pollution but also in a price incentive to develop new petroleum-saving, and sink-enhancing, technologies, as well as renewable energy substitutes.
+Unfortunately, there would also be an incentive to use non-petroleum fossil fuels such as coal, which would be a very negative effect from the point of view of controlling carbon dioxide.
 Independent national legislation limiting emissions from coal (and natural gas) may well be a necessary complement.

-Ideally most of us would prefer a genuine international agreement to limit fossil fuel throughput, rather than a monopoly-based restriction imposed as a discipline by a minority of countries only on petroleum.
-But the Western high consumers, especially the U.S. as resoundingly reconfirmed in its recent election, have conclusively demonstrated their inability to accept any restrictions that might reduce their GDP growth rates, even in the likely event that GDP growth has itself become uneconomic.
+Ideally, most of us would prefer a genuine international agreement to limit fossil fuel throughput, rather than a monopoly-based restriction imposed as a discipline by a minority of countries only on petroleum.
+But the Western high consumers, especially the USA as resoundingly reconfirmed in its recent election, have conclusively demonstrated their inability to accept any restrictions that might reduce their GDP growth rates, even in the likely event that GDP growth has itself become uneconomic.
 The conceptual clarity and moral resources are simply lacking in the leadership of these countries.
 Perhaps the leadership reflects the citizenry.
 But perhaps not.
-The global corporate “growth forever” ideology is pushed by the corporate-owned media, and rehearsed by corporate-financed candidates in quadrennial television-dominated elections.
+The global corporate “growth forever” ideology is pushed by the corporate-owned media and rehearsed by corporate-financed candidates in quadrennial television-dominated elections.

 A lack of moral clarity and leadership in the mass-consumption societies does not necessarily imply the presence of these virtues in the OPEC countries.
 Do there exist sufficient clarity, morality, restraint, and leadership in the OPEC countries to undertake this fiduciary function of being an efficient collector and an ethical distributor of sink scarcity rents?
 As argued above, there is surely an element of self-interest for OPEC, but to gain general support OPEC would have to take on a fiduciary trusteeship role that would go far beyond its interests as a profit-maximizing cartel.
-But a strong moral position might be just what OPEC needs to gain the legitimacy necessary to increase and solidify its power as a cartel.
+But a strong moral position may be just what OPEC needs to gain the legitimacy necessary to increase and solidify its power as a cartel.
 Could such a plan, put forward by OPEC, provide a stronger power base for the goals that Kyoto tried and failed to institutionalize?
 Might the WTO and World Bank recognize that sustainable development is a more basic value than free trade, and lend their support?
 I do not know.
 Maybe the whole idea is just a utopian speculation.
 But given the post-Kyoto state of disarray and the paucity of policy suggestions, I do believe that it is worth initiating a discussion of this possibility.